Sea Fishing in Cornwall

 When lure fishing from the rocks at Carbis Bay, you should cast out as far as you can, preferably about 60 yards out as there is a drop off there and the fish seem to feed better there unless it’s very rough seas.
 If the sea is tough, just cast out past the breakers as there are often good sized bass that lurk in that area.

 Fishing Spots in North Cornwall

-Porthtowan, Chapel porth and Portreath offer expansive sandy beaches which makes for ideal bass and flatty fishing with beach casters that can get you out past the surf.
+Porthtowan, Chapel Porth and Portreath offer expansive sandy beaches which make for ideal bass and flatty fishing with beach casters that can get you out past the surf.
 Crantock beach is another similar spot.